-For many people, one of the biggest factors that must be considered before proceeding with a dental implant is the cost.
-People often wonder why replacing a single tooth can cost so much!
-Dr Teo hopes that this article will help explain what factors influence the cost of your treatment.
+For many people, one of the key factors that must be considered before proceeding with a dental implant is the cost.

 There Are Many Factors That Influence The Cost Of Having A Dental Implant

 There are many factors, sometimes quite complex ones, that must be taken into consideration.
 Every person’s case is unique.

 For example, some patients have been blessed with plentiful amounts of quality bone in their jaws.
 Assuming they are in good health and there are no other complicating factors, implant placement for these patients is likely to be straightforward.

 But some patients will need additional treatment so that their implant can be placed more predictably.

 Some factors that can influence the cost of dental implant treatment include:

 - Component-Related Factors